 Rather than packing every page of your website with visuals, colors, and text, aim for a clean layout that’s easy on the eyes.
+If you’re starting your digital presence, learning how to create a website from scratch could be beneficial.
 Decide what message you want to convey on each page of your site, then choose the most efficient way to deliver that message.
 Site visitors should understand what your business is about within the first few seconds of visiting your website.
 If they can’t perceive that while being bombarded with a busy site design, they’ll likely check out your competitors.

 Lack of Visual Interest